makersacademy/takeaway-challenge/README.md

 ```
 To solve this I used the .round(2) method.

 5. On the Twilio class I masked my personal information using environment variables.
 However Ruby was not accessing those variables, even though I could access them from my terminal.
-I found that my .zshrc file was not updated with the information necessary:
+I found that my .zshrc file was not updated with thos PATH:

 ```
 export PATH="$PATH:$HOME/.rvm/bin"
 ```
+Adding this PATH to my .zshrc allowed Ruby to access my environment variables.

 6. Suppressed outputs in Rspec so that it wouldn't print out messages each time I ran a test.
 [Rspec: Suppress Console Output ](https://stackoverflow.com/questions/15430551/suppress-console-output-during-rspec-tests)